Kernel Methods are Competitive for Operator Learning: Introduction

 We further propose to approximate $f^\dagger$ by optimal recovery in a vector-valued RKHS.
 Let $\Gamma\,:\, \R^n \times \R^n \to \Lc(\R^m)$ be a matrix valued kernel \cite{alvarez2012kernels}; here $\Lc(\R^m)$ is the space of $m\times m$ matrices) with RKHS $\mathcal{H}_\Gamma$ equipped with the norm $\| \cdot \|_\Gamma$ \footnote{See \Cref{secOpvalker} for a review of operator-valued kernels or the reference \cite{kadri2016operator}.} and proceed to approximate $f^\dagger$ by the map $\bar{f}$ defined as

 A simple and practical choice for $\Gamma$ is the diagonal kernel

 where $S: \R^n \times \R^n \to \R$ is an arbitrary scalar-valued kernel, such as RBF, Laplace, or Mat{\'e}rn, and $I$ is the $m\times m$ identity matrix.
+More complicated choices, such as sums of kernels or replacing the identity matrix for a fixed positive definite matrix, implying correlations between various input or output correlations, are also possible.
+However, these may lead to greater computational cost and we observe empirically that the simple choice of the identity matrix already provides good performance.
 Then we can approximate the components of $\bar{f}$ via the independent optimal recovery problems

 for $j = 1, \dots, m$.
 Here we wrote $\varphi_j(v_i)$ for the entry $j$ of the vector $\varphi(v_i)$ and, as our notation suggests, $\mathcal{H}_S$ is the RKHS of $S$ equipped with the norm $\| \cdot \|_S$.
 Since \eqref{eqakdbdhebd} is a standard optimal recovery problem, each $\bar{f}_j$ can be identified by the usual representer formula: